The United States is home to the world’s most sustainable and available timber supply.

 - The volume of annual net timber growth is 36% higher than the volume of annual timber removals.

-The United States is the largest supplier of forest products in the world, providing nearly half of the global supply of wood fibre
+- The United States is the largest supplier of forest products in the world, providing nearly half of the global supply of wood fiber.

 Private Forest Landowners